elwizard33/DCC-Node-API-N8N/README.md

 2. Paste the signed transaction JSON into the Signed Transaction JSON field.
 3. Execute; response includes success status or validation errors.

+### 3b.
+Transfer with Attachment
+1. Resource = Transaction, Operation = Transfer.
+2. Fill Recipient Address, Amount, and optionally Asset ID.
+3. In the Attachment section, choose Mode:
+  - Plain Text: enter human-readable text.
+The node encodes it as UTF‑8 and then Base58.
+The decoded byte length must be <= 140 bytes.
+  - Base58: paste a Base58 string.
+The node will validate and enforce the 140‑byte limit after decoding.
+4. Execute.
+If the attachment is too large or invalid Base58, you’ll get a clear validation error with the byte count.

 ### 4. Generate Address
 1. Resource = Utility, Operation = Generate Address.
 2. Provide a Public Key.